If you’re getting ready to launch a new course or program, you need pre-launch strategies that drive results.

 Also, don’t just focus on a content format.
 Try as many features as possible on whatever platform you’re marketing on.
 For instance, you can share picture-based content, carousels, reels, live, long-form video, and stories on Instagram.

 So, you might have seen or used phrases like “early bird” and “fast-action takers” before.
 It’s a power surge when you’re pre-launching.

 Offering incentives to people who sign up for your program early is a good pre-launch strategy that makes people believe they’re getting a good deal (that beats the regular pricing).

 Running a pre-launch campaign lets you educate and interest people about your upcoming launch.
-With these seven pre-launch strategies above, you can prepare for a launch your ideal clients are excited about.
+With these eight pre-launch strategies above, you can prepare for a launch your ideal clients are excited about.

 Which pre-launch strategies will you be trying out?
 Let me know in the comments.

 - Need guidance on DIY-ing your launch strategy and messaging, book a 60-min consultation with me.